SocialGouv/oblik/README.md

 - **`oblik.socialgouv.io/max-limit-cpu`**: Value used to cap maximum CPU limit.
 - **`oblik.socialgouv.io/min-limit-memory`**: Value used to cap minimum memory limit.
 - **`oblik.socialgouv.io/max-limit-memory`**: Value used to cap maximum memory limit.
+- **`oblik.socialgouv.io/min-request-cpu`**: Value used to cap minimum CPU request (this is like an overriding for native VPA minAllowed.cpu).
+- **`oblik.socialgouv.io/max-request-cpu`**: Value used to cap maximum CPU request (this is like an overriding for native VPA maxAllowed.cpu).
+- **`oblik.socialgouv.io/min-request-memory`**: Value used to cap minimum memory request. (this is like an overriding for native VPA minAllowed.memory)
+- **`oblik.socialgouv.io/max-request-memory`**: Value used to cap maximum memory request. (this is like an overriding for native VPA maxAllowed.memory)

 To target specific container, suffix the config annotation with name of the container, eg: